 Elizabeth DeLong School of the Deaf

-In October 2019, Utah Schools for the Deaf and the Blind announced a new Deaf School in Springville, Utah.
-This program will be known as the Elizabeth DeLong School of the Deaf, named in honor of Elizabeth DeLong.
+In October 2020, Utah Schools for the Deaf and the Blind opened a new Deaf School in Springville, Utah.
+This program was named in honor of Elizabeth DeLong.
+This school offers direct communication with teachers and peers in spoken language and American Sign Language, depending upon the needs of the students which is determined by their Individualized Education Plan (IEP)Team.

 Elizabeth DeLong, known as “Libbie,” was born hearing on April 2, 1877, in Panguitch, Utah, to Albert DeLong and Elizabeth Houston.
 At the age of five, Libbie became Deaf from scarlet fever and smallpox.
 At home, her mother was busy rearing her large family and wasn’t able to pay much attention to Libbie, but she was very close to her older sister, Dicey.
 She taught Libbie to practice her speech and served as an “oral” interpreter until she left to go to the Utah School for the Deaf (USD) in 1891.[1]